SanjayShetty01/PredictingOpeningPriceNifty50/README.md

-## Predicting the Opening pirce of Nifty 50.
+## Predicting the Opening price of Nifty 50.

 <p>&nbsp;</p>